Wileyfox: Storm

 The Wileyfox Storm is a 5.5-inch FHD smartphone based around a unibody design.
 Like the Swift, the Storm uses a 2500mAh battery, but the unibody construction makes the battery non-removable.
 A side-mounted slot accessed by a pinhole reveals a tray that allows a combination of a Micro and Nano SIM card or a MicroSD card and a Micro SIM card.
-The front facing camera is 8MP and benefits from a LED flash for selfies.
+The front-facing camera is 8 MP and benefits from a LED flash for selfies.
 The rear camera is a 20 MP Sony EXMOR IMX220 sensor capable of 1080p and 90 fps slow-motion capture.
 The device supports GPS and GLONASS satellite positioning.
 Two colour variants, sandstone black and white, are produced; however, availability varies by country.

 2nd generation: Spark, Spark +, Spark X

 In June 2016, a new range of phones was announced, consisting of Spark, Spark + and Spark X, which use Mediatek MT6735 SoCs and provide dual SIM capability.
 The device codenames are porridge for Spark and Spark + and porridgek3 for Spark X.